artemartemenko/chess-for-kindle/README.md

 2. Sit opposite each other.
 3. Make the first move.

-PS.
-You can support the development and maintenance of this project:
+You can support ongoing development of this project:

 <p align="center">
   <a href="https://ko-fi.com/artemartemenko">